ImmoweltGroup/docker-pwmetrics/README.md

 This number scale is based on the principle „The-lower-the-better“, Google employee Paul Irish recommends a PSI of under `1000`, but this is hard to achieve for bigger websites, the average score for the top 50 E-Commerce sites in the UK is between `3000` and `8500`, so we set our maximum PSI as the median of this range of `5000`.

 [https://developers.google.com/web/tools/lighthouse/audits/speed-index](https://developers.google.com/web/tools/lighthouse/audits/speed-index)

-## Contributing
-Please make sure that you adhere to our code style, you can validate your changes / PR by executing `npm run lint`.
-Visit the [eslint-config-immowelt-react](https://github.com/ImmoweltHH/eslint-config-immowelt-react) package for more information.

 ## Licensing
 See the LICENSE file at the root of the repository.